cacoco/cacoco.github.com/source/_posts/2013-06-08-on-family-and-identity.markdown

 That would change.

+We had heard whisperings of protests in the southern part of the country.
+No one would say anything specifically but then news came that President Ben Ali would be giving a televised speech.
+This was unsual.
+The President was not known for his speeches.
+Typically, public speeches are given in more traditional Arabic (the language of the Qu'ran) and Ben Ali's wasn't that great.
+This was appointment TV.
+My wife and her family huddled around the television as the speech began.
+The President appeared sitting behind a large desk.
+To his left was a telephone.
+His speech began.
+Of course, I understood none of it and got bits and pieces translated to me by the family.
+One part in particular invited lots of snickers.
+Turns out the President had said that he respected the people's voice and the right to democrcy (this is what invited the laughs as it was not true) but that "those who wished to create discord would be punished."

+And then telephone the desk began to rang.

+The President continued as if he had not heard what was happening.
+We started to look around at each other.
+Was this really happening?
+Maybe it wasn't the phone on the desk that was ringing.
+Maybe it was a phone just off-screen.
+In any case, it kept ringing.
+And ringing.
+We started to laugh.
+And joking that someone was really trying to reach the President to let him know that he speech wasn't going well.
+That the people weren't buying it.
+That maybe his formal Arabic wasn't really being understood.

+We didn't know what to make of the event.
+But it started to dawn on us that something big was going on if he felt the need to go in front of the coutnry to address the situation.

 [^1]: [http://www.pbs.org/newshour/rundown/2011/01/wikileaks-reveal-what-made-tunisians-revolt.html](http://www.pbs.org/newshour/rundown/2011/01/wikileaks-reveal-what-made-tunisians-revolt.html)

 It was a day or so after we landed back in that states when we heard that Mohamed Bouazizi[^3] had died from his wounds.

 [^3]: [Mohamed Bouazizi](http://en.wikipedia.org/wiki/Mohamed_Bouazizi)

+A few months later in March my wife's sister gave birth to a bouncing baby boy.
+A child of post-revolution Tunisia.
+What the country will ultimately become will depend on he and his older sister and all the other children of Tunisia.
+The future is theirs just as the country is now the people's.
+Things are chaotic, but the world has moved on.

 Even after all of this time, little pilfered money has been recovered[^4].